-The open parkland at Thorndon South is busy with families enjoying barbecues and picnics.
+The open parkland at Thorndon South is busy with families enjoying picnics.
 Drink in views across countryside as far as Canary Wharf or fly a kite on one of its many hills.

 Natural but clearly marked paths traverse Thorndon North’s beautiful woodlands and Thorndon South’s open parkland.
 The Old Thorndon Pastures that link the South and North offer views as far as London.
 Many walks will pass fenced grazing animals, such as rare breed sheep, goats and cattle.

 Horse riding routes are marked on our Thorndon Country Park map - PDF document, 1.8MB.
 Bring your own horse!

 School groups can take part in a huge range of education days at Thorndon - the most popular is our famous Gruffalo Trail.
 Let our educational Rangers release your imagination and creativity in an outdoor classroom.
 We also design bespoke learning activities with the new National Curriculum in mind.
 If there is a topic you want to cover, we can help - call 0345 603 7624.

 Volunteering at Thorndon Country Park is a unique experience – you’ll gain skills in nature conservation and feel involved in improving the park for visitors and wildlife.
 There are many tasks volunteers can get involved in, such as clearing invasive species, construction and restoring ponds.
 Contact Friends of Thorndon to join a great team.